-MDAR Fertilizer Regulations - means the most recent regulations of the "Plant Nutrient Application Requirements for Agricultural Land and Land Not Used for Agricultural Purposes", developed by the Massachusetts Department of Agricultural Resources (MDAR) pursuant to its authority under G.L. c128, Section 2(k) and Section 65(A), as amended by St. 2012, c 262.330 CMR 31.00.
-The application of phosphorus in fertilizer if regulated, for the purposes of this bylaw, by the MDAR Fertilizer Regulations.
+"MDAR Fertilizer Regulations" means the most recent regulations of Mass General Law 330 CMR 31.00: "Plant Nutrient Application Requirements for Agricultural Land and Land Not Used for Agricultural Purposes", developed by the Massachusetts Department of Agricultural Resources (MDAR) pursuant to its authority under MGL c.128, Sections 2(k) and Section 65(A), as amended by St. 2012, c.
+262. 330 CMR 31.00